-We train our users to always hover over links in emails and to validate the domain where the links points to.
+We train our users to always hover over links in emails to validate the domain where the links point to.
 This can’t be trusted if you are using Microsoft Edge to view your emails in Office 365.

 Recently I stumbled upon an email that was sent from Outlook when the user wants to share their calendar.
 The email piqued my interest when I found out that the button in that email had fancy CSS hover effects and it matched its color of my Office 365 theme.
 HTML and CSS in emails are restrictive and everything remotely fancy will not work.
 This might not sound like a big deal to you, but for someone who writes phishing emails for a living, this is pretty interesting.